 I am Sujay Swadi Sanan.
 I grew up in the Himalayas and now live in Cape Town with my partner and son.
 I have been fascinated by the natural world for as long as I can remember.
 Drawing has been a way for me to show appreciation for the living planet.

 I graduated with a degree in Graphic Design from the National Institute of Design (Ahmedabad) India and thereafter co founded Quick Brown Fox.
 I have always incorporated illustration into my commercial work and that gradually led me to seek my own voice.
 I began working on my first body of work as an artist after moving to South Africa in 2013.
-Since then I have gravitated to the world of painting and now I work almost exclusively on my art.
+Since then I have exclusively worked on my art.

 CURRENT BODY OF WORK